vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/4_saMpradAya-prakriyA-bhAgaH.md

 When he hands over that knowledge to his tested disciples, he must pay obeisance to the line of his teachers and he must teach his disciples in a way that the greatness of the Acharyas and the truths are well pointed out.
 He must acknowledge with all humility his indebtedness to his great masters, when he gives instructions in the supreme secrets to his disciples.
 Though one has great scholarship and ability to understand the profound truths from the texts, it is absolutely necessary for one to gain knowledge through the Acharyas and only then, it will have the efficasy, as it comes from tradition.

-When one enlightens his disciples, if one does not proclaim one's own preceptor's greatness and compassion,

-386

-Essence of Srimad Rahasyatraya Saram

-the truths that one imparts will be without any basis and one will be committing an offence of not proclaiming one's teachers while instructing one's students:- It is mentioned as one of the thirty two offences.
+When one enlightens his disciples, if one does not proclaim one's own preceptor's greatness and compassion, the truths that one imparts will be without any basis and one will be committing an offence of not proclaiming one's teachers while instructing one's students:- It is mentioned as one of the thirty two offences.

 'स्वगुरूणां स्वशिष्येभ्यः ख्यापनं चाकृतं तथा' ।